mark1usya/MusicPlayer/README.md

 # MusicPlayer
 Music Player App

-This is a Music Player app built using Swift and the MVVM architecture.
+This is a Music Player app built using Swift,SwiftUI and the MVVM architecture.
 The app allows users to manage their music collection directly from their iPhone storage, with both mini and full-player modes for a seamless listening experience.

 Features